Cognitive dissonance: Originator

 Leon Festinger, born in 1919 in New York City, was an American social psychologist whose contributions to psychology include cognitive dissonance theory, social comparison theory, and the proximity effect.
+In a 2002 American Psychological Association article, Festinger is cited as the fifth most eminent psychologist of the 20th century, just after B.F.
+Skinner, Jean Piaget, Sigmund Freud, and Albert Bandura, respectively.

+In 1957, Leon Festinger introduced the theory of Cognitive Dissonance, which describes how psychological stress occurs when a person has cognitive inconsistencies, such as conflicting behaviors, attitudes, or beliefs.
+As mentioned in Persuasion and Influence in American Life, instead of perpetuating a constant state of psychological tension, people often try to reclaim their mental balance by rationalizing the behavior in question or by adjusting their beliefs.
+The framework of Festinger's theory, as well as his fascination with the way people evaluate their beliefs and internal inconsistencies, was influenced in part by his earlier work on Social Comparison Theory, which is important when trying to explain why the tension arises from dissonance.

 Festinger graduated from the City College of New York in 1939; he then received his PhD in Child Psychology from the University of Iowa.
 He was initially inspired to enter the field of psychology by Kurt Lewin, known as the "father of modern social psychology", and his work in Gestalt psychology.
 Studying under Kurt Lewin for most of his academic career, Festinger returned to collaborate with Lewin at the Research Center for Group Dynamics at the Massachusetts Institute of Technology.
-In a 2002 American Psychological Association article, Festinger is cited as the fifth most eminent psychologist of the 20th century, just after B.F.
-Skinner, Jean Piaget, Sigmund Freud, and Albert Bandura, respectively.
-Festinger's cognitive dissonance theory is still one of the most influential social theories in modern social psychology.

 Throughout this research, Festinger noticed that people often like to stick to consistent habits and routines to maintain order within their lives.
 These habits may include everyday activities like preferring a specific seat during their daily commute or eating meals at consistent times.
 Any disturbance to this order can lead to mental unease, which may manifest in altered thought processes or beliefs.
 Festinger concluded that the sole means of alleviating this discomfort is by adjusting either their actions or beliefs to restore consistency.

 Since his publication of A Theory of Cognitive Dissonance in 1957, Festinger's findings have helped to understand peoples' personal biases, how people reframe situations in their heads to maintain a positive self-image, and why one may pursue certain behaviors that misalign with their judgments as they seek out or reject certain information.